Gay couples in India ask Supreme Court to legalise same-sex marriage

 In three Supreme Court filings seen by Reuters, the couples say that without legal recognition of being married, they are denied rights such as those linked to medical consent, pensions, adoption or even simpler things like club memberships for couples.

-Lawyers and a court listing confirmed a fourth petition along similar lines was also admitted by the court.
+Lawyers and a court document confirmed a fourth petition along similar lines was also filed in the court.

 "We can't do so many things in the process of living together and building a life together," said one of the litigants, businessman Uday Raj Anand, who wants to marry his partner Parth Mehrotra, chief editor of India's Juggernaut Books.